 This clinic targets public health researchers and population biologists interested in studying infectious diseases.

 Selection of participants will be on the basis of the applicant’s academic background, the unique perspectives that they will bring to the Clinic, and the degree to which the selection committee expects the applicant will benefit from attending the Clinic.
-We expect to have up to sixteen places for applicants from US-based institutions and up to eight places for applicants based at African institutions.
+We expect to have up to twenty-four places available and encourage applications from researchers based anywhere in the world.

 Specific session times will vary by day, but the general daily structure will be as follows:

 - 11:00-12:30 Lecture/discussion and/or tutorial